Dangers of fava beans

-No. fava beans or broad beans (Vicia faba) are edible vegetables consumed in the diet for millennia.
+No, fava beans or broad beans (Vicia faba) are edible vegetables consumed in the diet for millennia.
 Fava bean seeds are non-toxic when properly prepared and consumed:

 Like many legumes, fava beans have components known as antinutrients, which inhibit or prevent assimilation of nutrients.
 They decrease digestibility of proteins and carbohydrates and diminish the absorption of minerals.
-Among the antinutrientsm, there are substances like saponins, inhibitors of protease, amylase inhibitors, phytates, etc.
+Among the antinutrients, there are substances like saponins, inhibitors of protease, amylase inhibitors, phytates, etc.

 However, anti-nutrients of fava beans are non-toxic if consumed in food doses, although they reduce the nutritional value of food, preventing the digestion of proteins and carbohydrates, and can causing bloating, flatulence, stomach pain, diarrhea, etc. Anti-nutrients are removed through when soaking and cooking beans.